barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 screen with the payment that will be initiated (red dot 1, 2)
 * It then redirects the Customer to the bank's OpenBanking endpoints to capture the Consent (blue 3).
 Behind the scenes, the TPP's application has already initiated the Hybrid Flow, by making API calls.
-These calls inform the bank that "Please create a Consent for a payment £31.94.
+These calls inform the bank that "Please create a Consent for a payment of £31.94.
 A Customer is coming your way to confirm it".
 * The bank displays its standard login screen to the Customer (red 4).
 This is where the bank gets to know who the TPP's customer really is.
 In this example it also captures the explicit Customer's Consent for the transaction (red 6).